-Actions Supports Difficulty DO ACTION 1.1 Establish an updated street typology based on planned land use and built form to inform the character of streets and organize design guidance.
-Safety, Mobility Low DO ACTION 1.2 Create typical concepts and cross-sections for each street type based on common street widths, including designs for reconstruction, resurfacing and other interim street projects.
-Safety Low DO ACTION 1.3 Publish the Street Design Guide online in a user-friendly format on a platform that is accessible to City staff, partner agencies, private developers and the public.
-Safety, Active partnerships Low DO ACTION 1.4 Update requirements for private development and utility work that impacts the street right of way to incorporate treatments detailed in the Street Design Guide.
-See walking Strategy 7 Safety, Active partnerships Low DO ACTION 1.5 Update the Complete Streets checklist for transportation projects to align with the Street Design Guide.
-Safety Low DO ACTION 1.6 Review the Street Design Guide every two years and make updates as needed to reflect changes in transportation options, local and national best practices and new information as a result of research and evaluation of pilot projects and data evaluation.
-Safety Low DO ACTION 1.7 Research, evaluate and adopt design guidance for automated vehicles and automated transit curbside use needs and travel lane impacts.
-See technology Action 1.5 Safety, Mobility, Active partnerships High
+Actions Supports Difficulty DO ACTION 1.
+2020-2023 (YEARS 0-3) Establish an updated street typology based on planned land use and built form, including consideration of schools, parks and other destination, to inform the character of streets and organize design guidance.
+Safety, Mobility Low DO ACTION 1.2 2020-2023 (YEARS 0-3) Create typical concepts and cross-sections for each street type based on common street widths, including designs for reconstruction, resurfacing and other interim street projects.
+Safety Low DO ACTION 1.3 2020-2023 (YEARS 0-3) Publish the Street Design Guide online in a user-friendly format on a platform that is accessible to City staff, partner agencies, private developers and the public.
+Safety, Active partnerships Low DO ACTION 1.4 2020-2023 (YEARS 0-3) Update requirements for private development and utility work that impacts the street right of way to incorporate treatments detailed in the Street Design Guide.
+See Walking Strategy 7 Safety, Active partnerships Low DO ACTION 1.5 2020-2023 (YEARS 0-3) Update the Complete Streets checklist for transportation projects to align with the Street Design Guide.
+Safety Low DO ACTION 1.6 2020-2023 (YEARS 0-3); ON-GOING Review the Street Design Guide every two years and make updates as needed to reflect changes in transportation options, local and national best practices and new information as a result of research and evaluation of pilot projects and data evaluation.
+Safety Low DO ACTION 1.7 2024-2027 (YEARS 4-7) Research, evaluate and adopt design guidance for automated vehicles and automated transit curbside use needs and travel lane impacts.
+See Technology Action 1.5 Safety, Mobility, Active partnerships High